 myfile.docx has to be stored on different blocks somewhere else on the disks, for instance,

 myfile.docx got fragmented 💔.

-The fragmentation might also occur when a file is written to the disk for the first time, probably because the file is huge, and not much space is left on the storage device.
+The fragmentation might also occur when a file is written to the disk for the first time, probably because the file is huge and not many continuous blocks are left on the partition.